facebookresearch/fairseq/README.md

 * **For large datasets** install [PyArrow](https://arrow.apache.org/docs/python/install.html#using-pip): `pip install pyarrow`
-* If you use Docker make sure to increase the shared memory size either with `--ipc=host` or `--shm-size` as command line options to `nvidia-docker run` .
+* If you use Docker make sure to increase the shared memory size either with `--ipc=host` or `--shm-size` as command line options to `nvidia-docker run`.

 # Getting Started

-The [full documentation](https://fairseq.readthedocs.io/) contains instructions for getting started, training new models and extending fairseq with new model types and tasks.
+The [full documentation](https://fairseq.readthedocs.io/) contains instructions for getting started, training new models, and extending fairseq with a new model types and tasks.

 # Join the fairseq community